 Hamburg is a very small city located in the state of Arkansas.
 With a population of 2,810 people and just one neighborhood, Hamburg is the 102nd largest community in Arkansas.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Hamburg is generally considered to be a blue-collar town.
-42.78% of the Hamburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hamburg, you'll notice that it is more blue-collar than most other communities in America.
+42.78% of Hamburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hamburg is a city of professionals, construction workers and builders and transportation and shipping workers.
 There are especially a lot of people living in Hamburg who work in office and administrative support (9.12%), teaching (8.90%) and management occupations (7.60%).